"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Ezekiel 2:9-3:1 - Now when I looked, there was a hand stretched out to me; and behold, a scroll of a book was in it.
 Then He spread it before me; and there was writing on the inside and on the outside, and written on it were lamentations and mourning and woe.
 Moreover He said to me, "Son of man, eat what you find; eat this scroll, and go, speak to the house of Israel."

 The writing on the scroll given to Ezekiel was a warning to Israel of impending judgment, if they did not repent.
-This scroll was not sealed, as is the one in Revelation.
+This scroll had no seals like the one in Revelation.
 Ezekiel's warning of coming judgment was conditional, though the Lord knew Israel would continue in rebellion; judgment eventually came as a result (Ezekiel 2-3).

-"Sealed" in the Greek means having been closed, or made secure.
-Ezekiel's scroll was not sealed; thus its contents contained a conditional warning.
-In contrast, the scroll in Revelation is a sealed document; its contents cannot be revoked, similar to the way the seal of a king's signet ring made pronouncements irreversible:
+"Sealed" in the Greek means to close it, or make it secure.
+Ezekiel's scroll had no seals, and so its contents contained a conditional warning.
+In contrast, the scroll in Revelation is a sealed document and no one can revoke its contents, not unlike the way the seal of a king's signet ring made pronouncements irreversible:

 Esther 8:8 - ...for whatever is written in the king's name and sealed with the king's signet ring no one can revoke.